ndwarshuis/org-ml/README.md

 #### om-elem-build-subscript `(&key use-brackets-p post-blank &rest objs)`

-Build a subscript object with `objs` as contents.
+Build a subscript object with `objs` as children.

 The following properties are settable:
 - `use-brackets-p`: nil or t